neondatabase/website/content/docs/guides/astro.md

 ---
-title: Connect an Astro site or application to Neon Postgres
+title: Connect Astro to Postgres on Neon
-subtitle: Set up a Neon project in seconds and connect to your Postgres database from an Astro site or application
+subtitle: Learn how to make server-side queries to Postgres from .astro files or API routes.
 enableTableOfContents: true
 updatedOn: '2024-08-24T10:00:34.195Z'
 ---